nubificus/urunit/README.md

 The key features of `urunit` are:

-- Parsing and grouping multi-word arguments from Linux kernel boot parameters
+- Parsing and grouping multi-word arguments from Linux kernel boot parameters.
-- Launching and waiting for the target application until it terminates
+- Launching and waiting for the target application until it terminates.
-- Reaping all zombie processes
+- Reaping all zombie processes.
+- Setting the default route to eth0, if `URUNIT_DEFROUTE` environment variable is set.
+- Reading and setting the environment variables for an application from a file.
+- Reading and setting the execution environment configuration for a process from a file.

 ## Building